 Plastics are ideal for use in household and industrial products because they are strong and elastic, but these properties also make them difficult to break down.
-Every year, about 15 million metric tons of plastic enter the oceans, equal to the weight of two million elephants!
-Around three-quarters of this debris ends up in the deep oceans.
+Every year, about 15 million metric tons of plastic enter the oceans, equal to the weight of 2 million elephants!
+Around 3/4 of this debris ends up in the deep oceans.
 Scientists are concerned about the effects these deep sea plastics may have on marine ecosystems.
 However, deep-sea plastics are difficult to study and expensive to sample.

 Two geochemists from China recently took the manned submersible Shenhaiyongshi to the bottom of the South China Sea to take on the challenge.
 They took 20 separate dives down several kilometers to collect about 100 bits of plastic from the seafloor to study how they were degrading, and how quickly.

 Most plastics decompose when exposed to light and oxygen, a process called photo-oxidation.
 They also undergo physical and heat degradation.
 These processes are relatively rapid on beaches, but the deep ocean is dark, cold, and calm, so it is not likely that these processes will be active there.
 Microbiologists have isolated bacteria able to break down plastic from shallow, cold marine habitats.
-So, the Chinese duo hypothesized plastic may be broken down in the same way in the deep sea.
+So, the Chinese duo hypothesized plastic could be broken down in the same way in the deep sea.

 To identify what kinds of plastic they had collected, the scientists used a method called Raman spectroscopy.
 Raman works by shining a beam of light particles called photons at a sample’s surface.
 Some of the photons collide with molecular bonds, which vibrate like springs, depending on which elements are bonded and whether they are single- or double-bonds.
 The photons bounce back in recognizable patterns called spectra, which are like “fingerprints” of certain types of bonds.
 Scientists use this information to determine the composition of the molecules.